Midsomer & Medieval Murders

 The family had more up and downs than the Blackpool Roller Coaster which, as you know, was until recently the tallest in the world.
 William's Dad was killed at the siege of Harfluer in the 100 Years War and his brother Michael copped it at Agincourt only a few months later.
 William himself survived long enough to be captured by Joan of Arc and imprisoned in France, but not before he had fathered an illegitimate child after a bit of nun-fun.

-Once home he assumed a diplomatic career, negotiating the loss of England's French territories as part of a marriage deal for Henry V1.
-People weren't too pleased with this and, following a stay in the economy suite at the Tower of London and on his way into exile, William's head was forcibly detached by a rusty sword on a boat to England and washed up on Dover Beach.
-Maybe our current crop of failed politician-diplomats should be dealt with the same way?
-Exile in France would seem to be an appropriate fate for Nigel Farage!
+Once home he assumed a diplomatic career, negotiating the loss of England's French territories as part of a marriage deal for the useless Henry V1.
+People weren't too pleased with this.
+After a stay in the economy suite at the Tower of London, on a boat on his way into exile, William's head was forcibly detached by a rusty sword.
+It washed up on Dover Beach.

-Alice herself was quite a character, and intelligent and cultured woman who wasn't to be crossed!
-She was married to De La Pole at 11, Castellan at Wallingford, arraigned by the King, lent money to the King, opportunistically changed sides in the War of the Roses and had property in 22 countries.
+Alice herself was an intelligent and cultured woman who wasn't to be crossed!
+She was married to De La Pole at the age of eleven and later became the Castellan at Wallingford, was arraigned by the King, lent money to the King, opportunistically changed sides in the War of the Roses and had property in 22 countries.

 Suffolk's execution

-The Church is almost 600 years old and hasn't been altered too much.
-Thomas and Alice are buried there, the latter in a tomb with a visible and gruesome 'sculpted cadaver' underneath her more conventional effigy.
-Take a look and follow the example of Queen Victoria who apparently wanted to find out how a lady should wear the Order of the Garter.
+The Church here is almost 600 years old and hasn't been altered too much.
+Thomas and Alice are buried there, the latter in a tomb with a visible and gruesome 'stone cadaver' underneath her more conventional effigy.
+Take a look, as did Queen Victoria who apparently wanted to find out how a lady should wear the Order of the Garter.
 (See the photo here).

 Generally the De La Pole's seem to have been a treacherous, corrupt, generally unpleasant and infectiously unlucky lot.
 Alice was no angel.
 But they did fund the almshouses behind the church which are worth a look.
 At the same age as the church, they are reckoned to be among the very oldest dwellings in continued use in the country.
 If you want a bit more detail see: (Link) Fordsfarm : Ewelme History

 Jerome K Jerome, the author of 'Three Men in a Boat', resides in the graveyard.
 He was also a self-made man but made a good living writing and ended up as a freeman of Walsall!
-Oh!
+The honour!
 The Glory!
-(Incidentally, the 'K' stands for Klapka.
+Jerome crops up again in my Goring Gap Route.
+Incidentally, the 'K' stands for Klapka.
 His siblings fared no better.
-One sister was called Blandina, his brother was Milton Melancthon and his Father's middle name was Clapp; not a good name for a Reverend in those censorious times).
-Jerome crops up again in my Goring Gap Route.
+One sister was called Blandina, his brother was Milton Melancthon and his Father's middle name was Clapp; not a good name for a Reverend in those censorious times.

 E. RAF Benson